jankrepl/jankrepl.github.io/_posts/2018-06-17-off-the-shelf-transformers.md

 The RFE has these three important hyperparameters:
 * `estimator`:  estimator containing either  `coef_` or `feature_importances_`
 * `n_features_to_select`:  final number/percentage of features we want to arrive at
-* `step`: number/percentage of features to remove at each step
+* `step`: number/percentage of features to remove at each iteration

 See below an example where `n_features` =  16, `step` = 1 and `n_features_to_select` =  11.